germa89/AlgoJava/README.md

 By German Martinez-Ayuso
 Email: germanmartinezayuso@gmail.com

-## Objective
-This simple and little project aims to:
-- Help me to learn Java programming language.
-- Learn the basics of algorithm trading.

 ## Notes

 - The historical prices are obtained from an CSV file (attached) that you can edit as you wish.